 Application and Room Selection Procedures

-- Summer housing applications can be printed from our website and are also available in the Office of Residence Life.
+- Summer housing applications can be downloaded from our website and are also available in the Office of Residential & First-Year Programs.

 Check-in Dates, Check-out Dates, and Temporary Storage